Redundancy negotiations

 For more on how to negotiate a better redundancy package, read our guide on how to negotiate a settlement agreement as well as our article on how much money you should get.
 If you want a detailed estimate of how much you could get in a redundancy settlement agreement, try our settlement agreement calculator.

-Our legal team here at Monaco Solicitors are all fully qualified, experienced employment solicitors who only represent employees.
-We have plenty of experience of successfully representing people caught up in unfair or sham redundancies.
+Our legal team here at Monaco Solicitors are all experienced employment solicitors who only represent employees.
+We have an excellent track record of successfully representing people caught up in unfair or sham redundancies.

 If you think you are being treated unfairly over your redundancy case and would like help with it, then do get in touch.